 NHFPL offers many resources for practicing and improving literacy skills.
-In addition to a comprehensive collection of English language learning materials we offer ESL conversation classes, and language skills improvement databases such as BYKI and Culture Grams.
+In addition to a comprehensive collection of English language learning materials we offer ESOL conversation classes, and literacy databases such as Mango, Culture Grams and Lexia.
 We also have a literacy specialist available to address individual needs, conduct tours and network with community agencies working in this area.

 Online Learning Tools